julianjohannesen/first-mern/README.md

 ## Overview

-1. We’ll begin by setting uptheReact project and ensuring that we’re able to use a development server to serve some React boilerplate tothebrowser.
+1. You’ll begin by setting up the React project and ensuring that you’re able to use a development server to serve some React boilerplate to the browser.
-2. Next, we’ll set up a very simple Express server and ensure thatyoucan use it to serve a simple page tothebrowser.
+2. Next, you’ll set up a very simple Express server and ensure that you can use it to serve a simple page to the browser.
-3. Then we’ll install MongoDB, and make sure that we’re able to start it, and interact with it via the Mongo shell.
+3. Then you’ll install MongoDB, and make sure that you're able to start it, and interact with it via the Mongo shell.
-4. Using Express and MongoDB together is much easier with an ORM, so we’ll install Mongoose.
-After making some edits totheExpress server script, we’ll ensure thattheExpress server can connect to MongoDB.
+4. Using Express and MongoDB together is much easier with an ORM, so you’ll install Mongoose.
+After making some edits to the Express server script, you’ll ensure that the Express server can connect to MongoDB.
-5. At this point, we’ll jump back to the front-end and use React Router to set up some client-side routing.
-We’ll also create a couple of simple React components fortheroutes to render.
+5. At this point, you’ll jump back to the front-end and use React Router to set up some client-side routing.
+You’ll also create a couple of simple React components for the routes to render.
-6. Returning to the Express server we’ll create a couple of routes thatthefront-end will eventually use to fetch data.
+6. Returning to the Express server you’ll create a couple of routes that the front-end will eventually use to fetch data.
 7. asdf

 ## During Development